 However, such assumptions may not always be justified, as diffusion coefficients generally depend on the regular magnetic field orientation and on the ratio between the regular and chaotic magnetic field energy densities.
 Although these quantities are poorly known, several observations and theoretical arguments suggest that they are far from being spatially homogeneous in the Galaxy (see sec.~\ref{sec:diffusion} for more details).
 This may have relevant consequences for the CR spatial distribution in the Galaxy, for the angular distribution of the secondary $\gamma$-ray and neutrino emissions \cite{Evoli:2007iy} and to interpret the CR anisotropy.

 In order to be able to test some of those effects, as well as to verify previous results which have been derived in the literature under more conventional conditions, we developed a new numerical code, DRAGON (Diffusion of cosmic RAys in Galaxy modelizatiON).
-DRAGON is especially designed to account for a spatially in-homogeneous and an-isotropic diffusion coefficient.
+The main focus of the project is on CR transport.
+The code solves a general version of the diffusion equation allowing for position-dependent diffusion; the solver is linked to routines and data tables taken from the current public version of GALPROP~\footnote{Galprop code can be downloaded from:~\url{http://galprop.stanford.edu}}. (see the text for more details)

 In its present version it allow to model CR nuclei transport at energies $E_{\rm min}\simgeq 1~\GeV$/n as well as the secondary $\gamma$-ray and neutrino emission produced by their interaction with the interstellar medium (ISM).
 In this work we disregard CR convection and re-acceleration (i.e.~we work in a plain diffusion (PD) regime) and show that most relevant measurements can be reproduced under these conditions.
 Above $E_{\rm min}$ we expect that no other physical input than source spectra, diffusion and fragmentation processes can determine secondary/primary ratios, hence a comparison of our prediction with experimental data should allow to fix the slope delta of the diffusion coefficient for some assumed slope of the CR injection spectra (see \cite{Castellina:2005ub} for a detailed discussion about this issue).

 In our analysis we will mainly refer to measurements of the secondary/primary flux ratios of several nuclear species (the most relevant are B/C, N/O and sub-Fe/Fe) and the antiproton and ${\bar p}/p$ spectra, performed by several satellite and balloon experiments.